DOWRIGHTTV/dnxfirewall/README.md

 https://gitlab.com/ZeroDot1/CoinBlockerLists | cryptominer hostset

 https://squidblacklist.org | malicious and advertisement hostsets

+<h2>General Showcase Demo (outdated)</h2>

+- NOTE: The front end is not currently included in the public/foss version of firewall, but the funcionality of the system is the same.
+Edit json files accordingly to implement specific system controls, eg whitelist, blacklist, dns records, etc. a DNX CLI will be implemented eventually which will configuration changes easier to deal with.

 This video is extremely outdated, but still shows general functionality and some of the high level security implementations. an updated video will be created soon which will show the newly added modules: syslog client, standard logging, ips/ids, updated dns proxy functionality, updated ip proxy functionality, more.